-The men who erected that statue gave time and money into it.
+The men who erected that statue gave time and money to it.
 I don’t know of any injuries in erecting it.
 I doubt there were any.
-Those men either had friends or ancestors who invested in the cause that statue celebrated, the army of the Confederate States of America.
-In the sense that they desired to celebrate the past, they shared something in common with the individuals who brought the statue down.
+Those men either had friends or ancestors who invested in the cause that the statue celebrated, the Confederate States of America’s army.
+In the sense that they desired to celebrate the past, they shared something in common with those who brought the statue down.
 Both the erectors and destroyers of the statue wanted to make a statement about the past.

-This conviction, that they alone can see the statue for what it is, renders them incapable of having faith in the future.
+This conviction that they alone can see the statue renders them incapable of having faith in the future.
 It renders them incapable of conceiving that they can construct positive things to send into the future that will exceed any negative things that arrive in that same future.
 They believe the past must send nothing bad to prevent the future from doing bad.

-I would say prioritizing the sending of a historical bad into the future shows a lack of faith in the future.
-If we let future generations know of something bad they might emulate it.
+I would say making a priority of blocking a historical bad from passing into the future shows a lack of faith in the future.
+If we let future generations know of something bad, they might emulate it.
 They have some justification in that fear in so far as perhaps the erectors sent that statue into the future in hopes of at least some characteristics of the Confederate Army would be emulated in the future.
-However, the destroyers, in destroying that statue without erecting their own first, show they fear the future will emulate the bad more readily than it would emulate the good.
+However, destroying that statue without erecting a new one first shows they fear the future will emulate the bad more readily than it would emulate the good.
 They also display a lack of faith in convincing the future the statue represents something bad.
 They seem to think its mere existence suffices to render what it represents good to those who came before and after them.

 I would not say they cannot create, although I will say they have less faith in their ability to create than the artists and patrons who created the statues they set out to destroy.
-If they consider the destruction of these statues as more important than any statue they might create to counter the first they are granting the first greater power.
-It is as though they believe these relics of the past are not just statues, but talismans of evil with the power to hypnotize others.
-They are immune to this hypnosis, but also lack faith in their ability to bestow that same immunity on others.
+If they consider the destruction of these statues as more important than any statue they might create to counter the first, they grant the first greater power.
+It is as though they believe these relics of the past are not just statues but talismans of evil with the power to hypnotize others.
+They are immune to this hypnosis and lack faith in their ability to bestow that same immunity on others.

-Assuming such erectors existed, I suspect they would see the current removal as failing short of their future where the wrongness was universally understood.
-Such a future would not see such controversy or anger in the removal, or such spectacle.
-It would, I suspect, take the form of an embarrassed looking away while they were quietly carted to the melting pot or breaking yard.
+Assuming such erectors existed, I suspect they would see the current removal as falling short of their future where the wrongness of the statutes was universally understood.
+Such a future would not see such controversy or anger in the removal or such spectacle.
+It would, I suspect, take the form of an embarrassed looking away while such monuments were quietly carted to the melting pot or breaking yard.

-Regardless of the possibility of fulfilling a potential dream of some erectors, that something built as part of reconciliation in the immediate aftermath of the war with the intent on their eventual destruction, I cannot see the current destructors as a positive.
+Regardless of the possibility of fulfilling some erectors’ potential dream, that something built as part of reconciliation in the immediate aftermath of the war with the intent on their eventual destruction, I cannot see the current destructors as a positive.
 They are, for now, just destroyers.
 We know destruction is easier than creation.
 The modern iconoclasts are reckless in their destruction, unable to even ensure the safety of their fellows.
 If they cannot even manage the meager work of destruction competently, I have no faith they will do well at creation.

-I hope that in a year the modern iconoclasts will have had their fill of destructing the past and turn to building the future instead of just claiming to care about it.
+I hope that in a year the modern iconoclasts will have had their fill of destructing the past and turn to build the future instead of just claiming to care about it.